Faculty Advisory Council

 Dr Kate Wilson

-Dr Wilson is Executive Director of Science at the NSW Office of Environment and Heritage (OEH).
-In this role she manages over 250 scientists and support staff who deliver the data, research and expertise to provide evidence for environmental management, planning and regulation and ultimately better decision-making for a healthy NSW environment.
-She is also responsible for OEH’s Knowledge Strategy which guides the science needed to support the organisations policy and programs, and for delivery of technical analysis, expert advice and research to support OEH, the NSW Environment Protection Authority and external government customers and clients.
+Dr Wilson is Executive Director of Communities and Greater Sydney Division at the NSW Office of Environment and Heritage (OEH) from August 2018.
+Prior to this, Dr Wilson was Executive Director of Science at the NSW Office of Environment and Heritage (OEH) from 2009 to July 2018, and in that role managed over 250 scientists and support staff to deliver the data, research and expertise to provide evidence for environmental management, planning and regulation and ultimately better decision-making for a healthy NSW environment.
+She was also responsible for OEH’s Knowledge Strategy which guides the science needed to support the organisations policy and programs, and for delivery of technical analysis, expert advice and research to support OEH, the NSW Environment Protection Authority and external government customers and clients.

 Kate joined OEH in 2009 from CSIRO where she was Director of the Wealth from Oceans Flagship.
 Her background is in molecular biology and biotechnology and their application to agriculture and aquaculture.
 She was co-founder of the Centre for the Application of Molecular Biology to International Agriculture (Canberra) and research leader in tropical aquaculture at the Australian Institute of Marine Science (Townsville) before joining CSIRO in 2005.
 She has a doctorate from Harvard University and a Bachelor of Arts with First Class Honours from Cambridge University.